RossClarkScotland/Automotive_Vocab_Trainer/README.md

 - Google Chrome
 - Mozilla Firefox
-- Microsoft Opera
 - Microsift Edge

 - For each browser, I manually checked the preview of each of the site&#39;s pages and events, in both vertical and horizontal views, for devices ranging from the iPhone 5/SE at the smallest end to a width of 3840px / 4k at the highest.
+I also checked all the user events with the console of each browser's developer tools to ensure there were no errors.

 In addition to checking the application&#39;s functionality using browser developer tools, the site has been manually checked and found to function as desired on the following devices: